loorollbinoculars/InfinitelySubdividable/README.md

-# Infinitely dubsividable, resizable panels
+# Infinitely subdividable, resizable panels

 A React panel component that is fully user-customisable, and infinitely subdividable.
 Make a dashboard that perfectly fits your needs, using intuitive dragging and dropping controls.